rjsf-team/react-jsonschema-form/README.md

   schema={} />
 ```

-### Form disable
+### Disabling a form

-Its possible to disable the whole form by setting the `disabled` prop.
-The `disabled` prop is then forwarded down thru each field of the form.
+It's possible to disable the whole form by setting the `disabled` prop.
+The `disabled` prop is then forwarded down to each field of the form.

 ```jsx
 <Form